sisterai/estate-assistant-system/README.md

   <img src="img/github-actions.png" alt="GitHub Actions CI/CD" width="100%" style="border-radius: 8px" />
 </p>

-This ensures that the application is always in a deployable state and that any issues are caught early in the development process.
+This guarantees that the application is consistently in a deployable state and that any problems are identified early in the development process.

 ### Jenkins (Primary CI/CD)

-Jenkins orchestrates production deployments and multi-cloud rollouts.
-The primary pipeline is defined in `Jenkinsfile`, with supporting scripts and documentation in `jenkins/`.
+Jenkins coordinates production deployments and multi-cloud rollouts.
+The primary pipeline is specified in `Jenkinsfile`, with supporting scripts and documentation in `jenkins/`.

 - **Scope**: Full pipeline (lint/format → tests → build → security scan → perf checks → deploy).
 - **Deploy strategies**: Blue-Green, Canary, Rolling (implemented by `kubernetes/scripts/blue-green-deploy.sh` and `kubernetes/scripts/canary-deploy.sh`).